NICooper/IFT3911-DM3/README.md

 If you choose to be a Client you will be able to check Routes from a client point of view, reserve an available siege and pay a reserved siege.

 When you enter anything, the software will check if your data is valid, if it's not you may either be asked to re-enter the value or be redirected to the previous page.

+At any point of your use of the application, you will be directed through what your doing and will have clear instructions on how to interact with tha application.